robert-wettstaedt/twitch-top/README.md

 ### Overview

 twitch-top enables you to browse Twitch's live channels from your command line.
-Select one and watch it with either with [livestreamer][] or your browser.
+Select one and watch it either with [livestreamer][] or your browser.

 [livestreamer]: http://livestreamer.tanuki.se/